top of page

 “I give everything — and I’m empty.”

+Here, care was unreliable early on.
+The child learns that their needs don’t naturally draw care, but attending to others does.
+Over time, caring becomes the safest way to stay connected.
+As an adult, this shows up as automatic giving, tolerating imbalance, and feeling anxious or guilty at the idea of stepping back.
+Resentment builds quietly alongside exhaustion.
 Sometimes it can feel as though the part of you that needed care long ago is still alive — but easier to look after in someone else than to let it be seen in yourself.

+These patterns are adaptations — ways your system learned to cope.
 In therapy, we don’t try to get rid of them.
-We begin by understanding them, and often by thanking them for what they once made possible.
+We begin by understanding them, often thanking them for what they once made possible.
+From there, slowly and carefully, more room for choice can begin to open.

 Comments